 What I believe- a short history

 My desire is to divine and realize a form through my carving and sculpting.
-Only recently did I realize that I was working within some variety and historical context of mu gongshi- the wood counterpart of Chinese scholar’s rocks, gongshi.
+Only recently did I realize that I was working within some variety and historical context of mu gongshi- the woody counterpart of Chinese scholar’s rocks, gongshi.

 With my background in writing and rock gardening, the deep connection to earth and poetry has never been far away.
-It has been a theme and meditation of sorts for decades now.
+It has been a theme and meditation of sorts for many decades now.

 I’ve always been involved with art but it is only in the last eight years that I clearly saw myself as an artist.
 Quite simply, there was nothing left to do but art.